History of Tango in Buenos Aires

 Tango is a complex, sexy and improvised dance.
 Fancy foot work, graceful movements and a loving embrace make up the foundation.
 Words simply cannot describe the feeling one gets while watching or dancing the sensuous, sophisticated tango.
 A simple shift of one’s weight, the guiding press of a hand on one’s back- the slightest movement can dictate what comes next!

-You can see and observe tango in Buenos Aires in two fashions: 1.
-A performed tango show or 2.
-A Milonga A tango show will be where dancers and often times live musicians have choreographed a performance.
-Many free performances can be found randomly on the streets in the more touristy sections of town (Plaza Dorrego in San Telmo, Av.
+You can see and observe tango in Buenos Aires in two fashions; either a performed show or a Milonga.
+Free performances can be found randomly on the streets in the more touristy sections of town (Plaza Dorrego in San Telmo, Av.
 Florida in Centro, Plaza San Martín in Centro).
-These shows are great mid-day entertainment, but don’t run on a firm schedule and do not compare to professional performances.
+These shows are great mid-day entertainment, but don’t run on a firm schedule and they simply do not hold a candle to the professional performances.
 If you’re interested in catching a professional stage performance, do your research and find the right price that best suits you.
 We recommend either the Esquina de Carlos Gardel or Cafe de los Angelitos for the best bang for your buck.

-For milongas, each night there are hot spots, codes amongst the dancers, reputations to uphold, tango shoes- it is a world in its own.
+For milongas, each night there are hot spots, codes among the dancers, reputations to uphold, tango shoes- it is a world in its own.
 In a real traditional milonga men and women will sit on opposite sides of the club just like a 7th grade dance!
-If you decide to go to a milonga leave the tables close to the floor for the veterans, sit back a bit and observe.
+If you decide to go to a milonga leave the tables close to the floor for the veterans, sit back a few tables and observe.
 Expect to hear songs in blocks of 3’s and that dance partners switch out regularly.
 La Catedral is a great club that offers lessons and is very open to beginners dancing and observing.
+If you want to learn more about the Do’s and Don’ts of Tango in Argentina.

 Milongas are constantly changing times and many come in and out of fashion.
 Here’s the best site we have presently to help keep up, but it’s best to ask around once you start getting into the scene.